wasp-lang/web/docs/tutorials/todo-app/auth.md

 auth {
   // Expects entity User to have email:String and password:String fields.
   userEntity: User,
-  methods: [ EmailAndPassword ] // More methods coming soon!
+  methods: [ EmailAndPassword ], // More methods coming soon!
 }
 ```
 What this means for us is that Wasp now offers us:
-- Login and Signup pages located at `/login` and `/signup` routes, ready to be used.
+- Login and Signup forms located at `@wasp/auth/forms/Login` and `@wasp/auth/forms/Signup` paths, ready to be used.
 - `logout()` action.
 - React hook `useAuth()`.
 - `context.user` as an argument within query/action.